mchaput/whoosh/docs/source/nested.rst

                 print("  Method name=", child_doc["m_name"])

-This technique is more flexible than index-time nesting in that you can delete/update individual documents in the hierarchy piecemeal, although it doesn't support finding different parent levels as easily.
+This technique is more flexible than index-time nesting in that you can delete/update individual documents in the hierarchy piece by piece, although it doesn't support finding different parent levels as easily.
 It is also slower than index-time nesting (potentially much slower), since you must perform additional searches for each found document.

 Future versions of Whoosh may include "join" queries to make this process more efficient (or at least more automatic).